karstensensensen/SFPGenerator/README.md

 These arguments can either be provided when calling the program through the command line, or if not passed as arguments, then, the user will be prompted to input them into the terminal.

-> SFGP TARGET_DIRECTORY PROJECT_NAME TEMPLATE_NAME
+> SFGP --TargetDir TARGET_DIRECTORY --ProjectName PROJECT_NAME --Template TEMPLATE_NAME

-The order should be kept as the above example showcases.
+The order of the flags do not matter.

 ### **Target directory**